Electrolytic Conservation Of Iron & Steel Artefacts

 Examples Of Treated Artefacts

-The pairs of photos here show examples of artefacts I have treated using electrolysis, to illustrate what to expect and what can go wrong.
+The pairs of photos here show some examples of artefacts I have treated using electrolysis, to illustrate what to expect and what can go wrong.
 As should be obvious, once iron has rusted away, it's gone for good and nothing will recover it, but this process does convert some rust to a stable material and makes it easier to remove oxidation which couldn't be safely removed otherwise.

 This horse shoe was in a particularly badly rusted condition, having spent much of its time buried in the ground.
 Unfortunately it had been allowed to dry out, causing the rust layers to separate from the core.
 It was treated for around a week in the cell, but if it hadn't been allowed to dry out before treatment, some of the corroded iron may have been recoverable; as it is, I was left with pretty much just the iron core in this case.